ARMmbed/mbed-app-docs/docs/protocol.md

 CBOR is a document serialisation format heavily inspired by the JSON data model: numbers, strings, arrays, maps (called objects in JSON), and a few values such as false, true, and null.

-To further compress the resources that are transferred from your device, Envoy defines a mapping from string key names as used in JSON, e.g. “action” and “codaEndpoints” to a more efficient integer representation for use with CBOR.
+To further compress the resources that are transferred from your device, Envoy defines a mapping from string key names as used in JSON, e.g. “`action`” and “`codaEndpoints`” to a more efficient integer representation for use with CBOR.
 This mapping can be found in the headers for the mbed OS Envoy library [LINK TO GITHUB?].

 Unlike JSON, CBOR supports semantic tagging of values in the serialisation.
 Semantic tags provide a hint to the decoder as to what the intended format of value is.
 You can think of this as a kind of type-hint for the decoder.
 Envoy uses the following semantic tags for the resource types described above: